How to use window light 3 ways for very different looks

 Direction of light is the other huge factor in determining the look of a photo.
 With window light, obviously you can’t move the light to suit you, but there are two other things that can move: the subject or the photographer.

-Changing the position of the subject in relation to the window will cause the light to fall on them differently.
+Changing the position of the subject in relation to the window changes how the light falls on them.

 So let’s have a look at how to use window light with three directions of light: